jundalisay/superb/content/en/research/mohammad/quran/sura-020a.md

 22. And press your hand to your side; it will come out white, without a blemish—another sign.

 20.
-23. That We may show you some of est signs.
+23. That We may show you some of Our greatest signs.

-Our great-
-24. Go
-to Pharaoh; He has transgressed.”
+24. Go to Pharaoh; He has transgressed.”
 He said, “My Lord, put my heart at peace for me.
-25.

 26. And ease my task for me.
 27. And untie the knot from my tongue.
-28. So
-they can understand my speech. appoint an assistant for me, from my family.
+28. So they can understand my  speech. appoint an assistant for me, from my family.
 29. And